Multi-Normal Prototypes Learning for Weakly Supervised Anomaly Detection: Experiments

 \subsubsection{Baseline Methods}

-This section outlines the algorithms that are most comparable to our proposed method.
+To construct a comprehensive comparison, we adopt several different types of baseline methods.
 These algorithms are grouped into two categories based on their supervision level: 1) \textbf{Weakly supervised algorithms}, such as RoSAS \cite{RoSAS23}, PReNet \cite{PreNet23}, DevNet \cite{DevNet19}, DeepSAD \cite{DeepSAD20}, and FeaWAD \cite{FeaWAD21}, leverage limited labeled data alongside a larger set of unlabeled data, offering a direct comparison to our approach; 2) \textbf{Unsupervised algorithms} like DeepIForest \cite{DeepIForest23}, DeepSVDD \cite{DeepSVDD18}, and iForest \cite{IForest12}, operate without any labeled data, offering a baseline to assess the benefits of incorporating even minimal labeled data in anomaly detection.
+By comparing our method against these robust and diverse algorithms, we aim to demonstrate its effectiveness and flexibility in detecting anomalies with minimal labeled data.